Who We Are

-Established in 2012 and supported by UK aid, FSD Africa is a specialist development agency working to build and strengthen financial markets across sub-Saharan Africa.
+Established in 2012 and supported by UK aid, FSD Africa is a specialist development agency working to make finance work for Africa’s future.

 FSD Africa is incorporated as a non-profit company limited by guarantee in Kenya.
 It is funded by UK aid from the UK government.

 At FSD Africa, our programming is designed to address systemic challenges within Africa’s financial markets, with the aim of sparking large-scale and long-term change.
 Our interventions are designed from the ground up, to ensure that Africa’s financial markets better serve those most in need – today, and long after our programmes end.

 From our headquarters in Nairobi, our team of over 35 financial sector experts lead ambitious programmes spanning 31 countries across the continent.